salarst/scripts/codisDeploy/readme.md

 Description:

-	this is a script to automate the deployment of a codis cluster. if each components of codis is sucessfully deployed on each machine. it will be recored the component name in resources/install.txt.
+	this is a script to automate the deployment of a codis cluster. if each components of codis is sucessfully deployed on each machine.it will be recored the component name in resources/install.txt.